NickKarpowicz/LightwaveExplorer/README.md

   make
   ```

+  Replace the CUDA_ARCHITECTURES number with one that matches your GPU.
 If it doesn't fail, you should now have an executable file named LightwaveExplorer in the build folder.
 You can install using the same process as the CPU-only version above.

   Depending on your distro, your version of Clang or GCC might be too new to work with CUDA, in which case you might need to install an older one and specify that in the call to cmake, i.e. -DCMAKE_CUDA_HOST_COMPILER=clang++15 after installing the clang15 package.